I beg to move amendment 4, page 2, line 6, at end insert

 I thought, listening to all these paeans of praise, that I had wandered into the BAFTAs, but they are well placed, and I congratulate my hon.
 Friend the Minister.
 She says it is the first Bill she has conducted through this place as a Minister, and I hope it is not the last.
 I wish her every success.

-That having been said, as we used to say, this is not simply formulaic; there is a purpose in having a Third Reading debate, albeit that such debates are now very truncated and that as I think we all agree, apart from my point of disagreement, this is a wholly uncontroversial and utterly worthwhile piece of legislation.
+That having been said, as we used to say, this is not simply formulaic; there is a purpose in having a Third Reading debate, albeit that such debates are now very truncated and that as I think we all agree, apart from my point of disagreement, this is a wholly uncontroversial and utterly worthwhile Bill.
 Its genesis was several decades before my hon.
 Friend was even a twinkle in her parents’ eyes; sadly, I am older than the convention, but there we are.
 Perhaps I am a cultural object.

 I know I am a treasure, but the Minister is so kind.